ionic-team/ionic-docs/src/docs-content/theming/theming-with-css.md

 --ion-background-color-rgb:  255,255,255;
 --ion-text-color-rgb: 0,0,0;
 ```

-As you can see these are the exact same color value as the none rgb version but provided in order to be used with RGBA.
-For example primary can now be used in the following way
+As you can see, these are the exact same color value as the non-RGB version but can now be used with `rbga()`.
+For example, primary can now be used in the following way

 ```css
 color: rgba(var(--ion-color-primary-rgb), --ion-alpha-low);
 ```

 #### Alpha Properties
-Ionic 4 provides top level alpha variables similar to how it provides colors.
+Ionic provides top level alpha variables similar to how it provides colors.

 ##### Application Alpha Properties
-These properties are named for the use they provide.
-For example disabled alpha is used on disabled items throughout the component collective.
+These properties are named according to what they are used for.
+For example, disabled alpha is used on disabled items throughout the component collective.

 ```css
 --ion-alpha-activated: .1;